 other, with understanding, compassion, and above all, freedom and forgiveness.

-Ascension Meditation.
+Ascension meditation.
 A

 Association For Better Living And Education.Scientology front group led in NZ by Kevin Owen.